dmsolorzano/CarStore/README.md

 ###### The tasks could be separated into several tasks: ######

-- [ ] Display car parts: There should be options for sorting, filtering and display.
+- [x] (DANIEL) Display car parts: There should be options for sorting, filtering and display.
 Sorting refers to the order of the display information.
 Filtering is selecting only some rows of the database of parts.
 Display options is the selection of which columns of the database to display.
 Parts